 On November 29, 2022, the Ontario Superior Court declared Bill 124 as void and of no effect.
 Also known as the Protecting a Sustainable Public Sector for Future Generations Act, 2019, Bill 124 limited wage increases for workers in the Broader Public Sector to 1.00% for a 3-year period.
-As a part of the Broader Public Sector to which the bill applies, the Hospital's employees were subject to the 1.00% cap on annual wage increases imposed by the legislation.
-The Hospital's collective agreements contain clauses that allow for the agreements to be reopened for negotiation on matters related to compensation should Bill 124 be appealed, amended, or declared unconstitutional by a court of competent jurisdiction.
-Currently, the Hospital is in negotiations with its employee groups to determine settlements relating to collective agreement periods covered by Bill 124.
+As part of the Broader Public Sector to which the bill applies, the Hospital's employees were subject to the 1.00% cap on annual wage increases imposed by the legislation.
+The Hospital's collective agreements contained clauses that allowed for the agreements to be reopened for negotiation on matters related to compensation should Bill 124 be appealed, or declared unconstitutional by a court of competent jurisdiction.
+As of March 31st, 2024, the Hospital has completed negotiation with all applicable employees for the wage adjustments related to the Bill 124 moderation period.
+Any amounts owing or paid to employees above the Hospital's previously accrued amounts are included under "Employee salary and benefits" on the Statement of Operations.